 An employee who fits culturally well within all these relationships was not only more likely to remain with their organisation but also performed better in the job.

-As I say, this report is over a decade old (2005 from memory, I’ll share a link at the end) yet many businesses still panic hire to fill key roles within their organisations, adopting a hire and hope approach.
+Many businesses still panic hire to fill key roles within their organisations, adopting a hire and hope approach.